 • In a large bowl, mix together the grated onion, nutritional yeast, salt, garlic powder, and flour until well combined.
 Add the meat, stirring until well combined (clean hands work best), being careful not to overmix.

-• Roll the mixture into balls.
+• Using a heaping tablespoon, roll the mixture into balls.
 Place each on a rimmed baking baking sheet and drizzle with 1 tablespoon olive oil.

 • Roast in the oven for 20-25 minutes, flipping once, until golden and cooked through.

-• Remove from the oven, add to sauce of choice (if using), and serve.
+• Remove from the oven, add to sauce of choice (if using), and serve with marinara sauce if desired.

 Stovetop version: